rkristelijn/leaner-mean/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.4.3.

+This project is based on this [Pluralsight](https://app.pluralsight.com/player?name=angular-2-getting-started-update-m7&clip=5&course=angular-2-getting-started-update&author=deborah-kurata) Course from Deborah Kurata called [Angular getting started](https://app.pluralsight.com/player?name=angular-2-getting-started-update-m7&clip=5&course=angular-2-getting-started-update&author=deborah-kurata) however it uses the tools at hand to create the same result, including some optimizations and building towards a full MEAN application to replace the initial lean-mean project.

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.